 While being transported, dogs give birth and are powerless to stop the puppies falling out onto the road

 Karreman and his team risked their lives getting inside the slaughterhouses.
 “These places were very difficult to find and access was even more difficult.
 We pretended to be suppliers and after we established trust with the dealers, we got to accompany them to the farms and the slaughterhouses.
 These dealers and butchers are ruthless gangsters, they would have killed us if we were discovered.
-I got a lot death threats afterwards and continue to get them.
+I received many death threats afterwards and continue to get them.
 But for me it was worth it because otherwise these things will never stop.
 And some good did come out of it.

 Increasingly, slaughterhouses are moved to remote jungle locations